Sneed-Group/wink-browser/README.md

 - **JavaScript Engine Issues**: The JavaScript engine may occasionally encounter event loop errors.
 If this happens, try using text-only mode (`--text-only` flag) which disables JavaScript execution.

-- **Character Encoding**: The browser has been updated to properly handle various character encodings from websites.
-If you encounter any text rendering issues, please report them with the URL of the affected site.

 ## Configuration

 Wink Browser stores its configuration in `~/.wink_browser/config.json`.
 This includes: